-2.10.a.
+- 2.10.a.
 Faculty members must complete the annual ACGME Faculty Survey.
-(Core)

-- 2.10.b.
-There must be at least three core program faculty members, including the program director. ^(Core) - 2.10.c.
-For programs with four or more fellows, a ratio of at least one faculty member to one fellow must be maintained. ^(Core)
+(Core) - 2.10.b.
+The pediatric radiology faculty must have a minimum of two FTE core faculty members, which must include the program director and at least one other full-time, ABR- or AOBR-certified pediatric radiologist.
+(Core) - 2.11.
+Program Coordinator

-2.11.
-Program Coordinator There must be a program coordinator. ^(Core)

-- 2.11.a.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) - 2.11.b.
-The program coordinator(s) must be provided with support equal to a dedicated minimum of 20 percent FTE for administration of the program.
-Additional administrative support must be provided based on the program size as follows: ^(Core)
+There must be a program coordinator.
+(Core) - 2.11.a.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
+(Core) - 2.11.b.
+At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program as follows: (Core)